muxinc/mux-spaces-sdk-swift-distribution/README.md

 # MuxSpaces SDK

-## Installation

-### Adding the SDK using Swift Package Manager

-You can add the SDK using Swift Package Manager via Xcode by following the steps described [here](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

-### Adding the SDK manually

-1. Download MuxSpaces.xcframework.zip and WebRTC.xcframework.zip.
-2. Unzip each zip file and drag it into your Xcode project.
-Make sure **Copy items if needed** is checked and the frameworks are added to the correct app target.
-3. Under the General Pane of your App target scroll to Frameworks, Libraries, and Embedded Content.
-Select **Sign & Embed** for both MuxSpaces and WebRTC.
-4. In order to use the MuxSpaces SDK you'll need to disable bitcode in your app target by setting the `ENABLE_BITCODE` flag to **No**.
-If you've never enabled bitcode and if your project was created in Xcode 14, you can skip this step because bitcode is disabled by default in Xcode 14.

-More details can be found in the Getting Started guide for the SDK.

-## Getting Started
+## Installation and Getting Started with the SDK

-A step-by-step Getting Started guide for the SDK can be found [here](https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082).
+A step-by-step Getting Started guide for the SDK can be found [here](https://docs.mux.com/guides/video/send-and-receive-real-time-video-from-an-ios-application).

 ## Documentation